 4 c whole milk (we use raw milk from our family milk cow, Buttercup)

-2 – 4 Tbsp kefir grains (where to buy)
+2 – 4 Tbsp kefir grains (from my affiliate -where to buy)

 Other items needed:

 1 qt mason jar, lid or cheesecloth to cover jar loosely, mesh strainer, spatula